 Your skin is in its reparative state at night.
 While you sleep, it’s not exposed to the environmental stressors that age the skin, making this an ideal time to use performance ingredients.
 Performing your nighttime specific routine—including using moisturizer—can really help repair skin and control how quickly it ages.
 At bedtime after cleansing and toning, apply a moisturizer, 365 nights a year.

 Sleep can also reduce dark circles; a lack of sleep compromises your body’s circulatory system.
 Blood stagnates in the vessels under the eyes because they haven’t properly drained.
 Impaired circulation also causes the skin to look pale and tired.
 Finally, it’s important to get a good night’s sleep because sleep deprivation also causes stress.
 Stress can aggravate all skin conditions, including acne, eczema, and psoriasis.
 I started using a fitness tracker that also monitors my sleeping patterns.
-It’s a great for keeping me focused on getting my beauty rest.
+It’s great for keeping me focused on getting my beauty rest.
 Got dark circles?
-Use this.
+Use Vitamin C Eye Brightener.

-26. RE-APPLY SUNSCREEN.
-The number one cause of premature aging (wrinkles, lines and sun-induced brown spots) is UV exposure from daylight and sunlight.
+The number one cause of premature aging (wrinkles, lines, and sun-induced brown spots) is UV exposure from daylight and sunlight.
 Thus, it’s imperative to protect your skin every single day with sunscreen.
 This is simply the very best way to slow skin aging.
 But is applying a moisturizer with sunscreen daily (under your makeup) going to give you all-day protection?
 I think not.

 The problem: Many sunscreen formulas degrade with exposure to UV light.
 Furthermore, the skin’s natural sebum (oil) can cause sunscreen to break down.
 There’s always a good chance, too, that you did not apply sunscreen generously enough in the first place for it to offer full protection (most people don’t).
 Therefore, it’s likely that your sunscreen is not protecting your skin all day.
 This presents a huge problem.